 In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether or not they participate in the TRS Care OPEB program).
-When employers hire a TRS retiree, they are required to pay to TRS Care, a monthly surcharge of \$535 per retiree.
+When hiring a TRS retiree, employers are required to pay TRS Care a monthly surcharge of \$535 per retiree.

-TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$182.6 million in fiscal year 2018.
-The 85th Texas Legislature, House Bill 30 provided an additional \$212 million in one-time, supplemental funding for the FY2018-19 biennium to continue to support the program.
-This was also received in FY2018 bringing the total appropriations received to fiscal year 2018 to \$394.6 million.
+TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$230.8 million in fiscal year 2020 to maintain premiums and benefit levels in the 2020-2021 biennium.

 Actuarial Assumptions.
-The total OPEB liability in the August 31, 2017 was rolled forward to August 31, 2018.
+The actuarial valuation was performed as of August 31, 2019.
+Update procedures were used to roll forward the Total OPEB Liability to August 31, 2020.
 The actuarial valuation was determined using the following actuarial assumptions.